 All artists must be at least eighteen (18) years of age at the time of applying for space in the Artists' Alley.

-This change was initially made to address maturity and responsbility issues stemming from some artists under the age of 18.
-Now, because of the Exhibitor Tax ID requirements from the state of Massachusetts, we must ensure that all participants are at least 18 years of age for tax and legality purposes.
+This change was initially made to address maturity and responsibility issues stemming from some artists under the age of 18.
+Now, because of the Exhibitor Tax ID requirements from the state of Massachusetts, we must ensure that all participants are at least 18 years of age for tax and legality purpose.